Qualified Payment Card Agent Program

 When purchasing cards were developed in the 1990s, they fell under these existing rules.
 As a result, a company using a purchasing card needed to solicit the legal business name and TIN of any service supplier with which it did business, or backup withhold a portion of the payment.
 Because the information needed for Form 1099-MISC reporting was not available on payment card transactions, it was difficult for commercial cardholders to comply with IRS reporting requirements.

-To address these concerns, Visa began working with the IRS to develop new regulations that would ease the burden on commercial cardholders by allowing a QPCA to solicit and validate supplier information on their behalf.
+To address these concerns, Visa began working with the IRS to develop new regulations that would ease the burden on businesses by allowing a QPCA to solicit and validate supplier information on their behalf.

 How the QPCA program works